 The 2016 George Wittenborn Memorial Book Award Committee of the Art Libraries Society of North America (ARLIS/NA) welcomes submissions of notable art publications released by a North American publisher during 2016.
 This prestigious award is presented annually to publications demonstrating excellence in art publishing.

 Established by ARLIS/NA in 1980, the award honors the memory of George Wittenborn (1905-1974), a premier New York art book dealer and publisher who was a strong supporter of ARLIS/NA in its formative years.
-One exemplary publication will be chosen to receive the George Wittenborn Memorial Book Award, to be presented and announced in March 2016 at the annual ARLIS/NA conference.
+One exemplary publication will be chosen to receive the George Wittenborn Memorial Book Award, to be presented and announced in February 2017 at the annual ARLIS/NA conference in New Orleans, LA.